Addam Yekutieli: KNOW HOPE Documentary Film (2025)

 The documentary film (2025) follows Yekutieli for nearly a decade of work.
-It shows the work of the artist and the relationship between art and resistance in a time when Israel is committing a genocide in Gaza.
+It shows the work of the artist and the relationship between art and resistance during the period of the israel-Gaza war.
 The film reveals Yekutieli's chronic illness for the first time.
 The anonymity of the hit-and-run street artist is replaced with intensive and intimate social interactions, exploring how personal and collective trauma can be transformed through art.
 In this critical moment in history, this film shows the sickness of the land through personal stories of injuries and trauma caused by a century of colonization.

 The film was produced by Deax Beaux Garçons, Shlomi Elkabetz, production company.

 The premiere of the film took place in DocAviv, with Shamir wearing a Stop The Genocide t-shirt and Elkabetz reading an anti-war statement on stage.

 The film won the Best Israeli Documentary award.
 The jury was composed of Tom Shoval, Alissa Simon, Neta Shoshani.
 "As the artist at the center of this work, the film itself manages to shine through the darkness of our life like a ray of light.
 Through sensitive and multi-layered storytelling, it reveals the scarred character of its protagonist and creates connections between personal and physical pain, and the collective pain of a time and a place.This intimate film provokes reflection on the relationship between art and reality, and on the meaning of art in times of war.
 With a rich yet delicate cinematic language, the filmmaker has created a work that lingers with the viewer long after the screening."